 Today’s creative writing prompts encourage you to explore the characters in your writing.
 By working outside of your project on a series of exercises that force you to explore and engage with your characters, you will get to know them better.
 You’ll also get to use techniques for creating characters that have depth and dimension.

-These creative writing prompts are broken into various categories.
-You can mix and match the prompts according to which ones are most attractive to you or choose the ones you think will help resolve character problems that you’re struggling with.
+These character writing prompts are grouped into categories.
+You can mix and match the prompts according to which ones are most appealing to you, or choose the ones you think will help resolve character problems that you’re struggling with.

 Be creative, have fun, and keep writing!